 Found in the Middle East and Africa, the rock hyrax is a brownish-gray animal with small ears and short, robust legs.
 Despite having a very distinct appearance from manatees, they are among their closest surviving cousins.

 Despite having a rodent-like appearance, rock hyraxes belong to the Procaviidae family.
-They are related to hooved animals like elephants and manatees.
+They are related to hooved animals like manatees and elephants.

 The average adult rock hyrax weighs between 4 and 12 pounds (2 and 5 kg).
 Despite their vast differences in size, they share several startling morphological characteristics with manatees.